 If you’ve been contacted about an attachment of earnings order relating to your outstanding council tax bill it’s useful to know all the facts about what’s going to happen.

-We’ll take you through what a council tax attachment of earning is, answer some common questions about how the attachment or earnings order works, and give you some advice about how you might be able avoid one in the first place.
+We’ll take you through what a council tax attachment of earning is, answer some common questions about how an attachment of earnings order works, and give you some advice about how you might be able avoid one in the first place.

 What is an attachment of earnings?

 An ‘attachment of earnings’ order is a proceeding that means a local council can take money from your wages before you receive it.
 It’s put into place with a legal document that’s sent to your employer.